 Listening: Understanding and responding to different types of spoken language.
-Section A questions and answers in English, Section B questions and answers in French.
+Dictation of short, spoken extracts.

 Speaking: Communicating and interacting effectively in speech for a variety of purposes.
 Speaking test with the French teacher at the end of the course.
-Including a role-play, a photo description and a general conversation in French.
+Including a role-play, a photo card description and a reading aloud task in French.

 Reading: Understanding and responding to different types of written language.
-Section A: Questions and answers in English, Section B: questions and answers in French, Section C: translation into English.
+Translation into English and inferring meanings of words.